Is it really possible? To make money blogging your passions?

-- Siteground — My ultimate favorite, not only because they pay out their affiliate partners generously but, more importantly, because I TRULY BELIEVE that these guys are legit the best web host for bloggers.
+- Dreamhost — My ultimate favorite, not only because they pay out their affiliate partners generously but, more importantly, because I TRULY BELIEVE that these guys are legit the most reliable web hosting for bloggers.

 Create valuable, evergreen content that links to the affiliate programs you’re part of.
 Check out my other blog posts to see how I integrate my affiliate links within my content in a very organic way.
 You don’t want to hard-sell.
 The key is to create high-quality content that answers questions, provides solutions, and inspires readers, dropping your affiliate links only when it makes sense.

 If you started your blog with a clearly defined niche and blog topics, choosing affiliate programs and creating content around these programs will also come naturally.

 Selling digital products is great because they can be easily distributed without the hassles of an inventory, tangible storage spaces, or shipping.
 With little to no overhead, your main investments in creating digital products are your knowledge and time.
 The best part?
 You only have to create them once (and maybe update them periodically) and keep reselling them as long as you want.

 Some of the highest earning bloggers sell digital products based on the knowledge they’ve gained and the content they’ve built up through the years.
 But this doesn’t exempt beginner bloggers from selling digital products on their new blogs too.